kaloqndamqnov/Instagram-PHP-API/README.md

 # ![Image](example/assets/instagram.png) Instagram PHP API V2

+> **Note:** Starting today (January 30), we are launching three new features on the Instagram Graph API designed to help businesses better manage their organic presence on Instagram.
+As part of our API changes, we will also be deprecating the older Instagram API Platform over the next two years beginning on July 31, 2018.Please see the full summary [here](https://developers.facebook.com/blog/post/2018/01/30/instagram-graph-api-updates/).

-> **Note:** On the 17 Nov 2015 [Instagram](http://developers.instagram.com/post/133424514006/instagram-platform-update) made [changes to their API ](https://instagram.com/developer/changelog/).
+> **Note:** On the 17 Nov 2015 [Instagram](http://developers.instagram.coThe following endpoints are deprecated immediately:m/post/133424514006/instagram-platform-update) made [changes to their API ](https://instagram.com/developer/changelog/).
 Apps created before Nov 17, 2015 wont be affected until Jun 2016.
 Apps created on or after Nov 17 2015 will require to use their updated API.
 Please note that this library doesn't yet support their new updates.
 For more information, please see [#182](https://github.com/cosenary/Instagram-PHP-API/issues/182).

 A PHP wrapper for the Instagram API.
 Feedback or bug reports are appreciated.